Cold Symptoms in Children

 How is a common cold treated?

-Most colds go away without treatment in 1 to 2 weeks.
-Do not give over-the-counter cough or cold medicines to children under 4 years.
+Colds are caused by viruses and will not respond to antibiotics.
+Medicines are used to help control a cough, lower a fever, or manage other symptoms.
+Do not give over-the-counter cough or cold medicines to children younger than 4 years.
 These medicines can cause side effects that may harm your child.
-Your child may need any of the following to help manage his or her symptoms:
+Your child may need any of the following:

 - Have your child rest for at least 2 days.
 Rest will help your child heal.